Logo Voyage

 Buy

-A small store is situated at the entrance.
-You can buy souvenirs such as key chains, books and stationery.
+A small store is at the entrance.
+You can buy souvenirs and snacks.

 Eat

 It is essential to bring along food for this trip.
-A packed lunch can be brought with you.
 You may only bring food items wrapped in biodegradable material (such as paper, or degradable polythene) or in a reusable storage (lunch box, plastic container).
-(In Jan 2020, this was not enforced)
+(In Jan 2020, this was not enforced.)

 Drink